annesteenbeek/quickplot/README.md

 # quickplot
 Simple node tool to plot serial data for arduino.
-Made possible by the great [node-serialport](https://github.com/voodootikigod/node-serialport)
+Made possible by the awsome [node-serialport](https://github.com/voodootikigod/node-serialport) library!

 ## installation
 To install this package simply clone this repo and then to get started: